EXPOSURE. It’s what all artists want right?

 Pay for Social Media Ads

-Yes, the downside is you have to pay.
-As an independent artist, you are operating like a small business and paying for ads is a business expense you need to invest in.
+Yes, the downside is you need a budget dedicated to ads.
+I know money can be a challenge for an upcoming artist, but this is what you should be willing to invest in if you are truly serious about making a career out of music.
+As an independent artist, you are operating as a small business and paying for ads is a business expense you need to invest in.

-After all, getting exposure organically just from posting is usually not going to cut it most of the time.
-Your content would need to been found through hashtags or things like Instagram’s Discovery tab, but usually that’s not enough.
+After all, getting exposure organically from posting on these platforms is usually not going to cut it most of the time.
+Your content would need to been found through hashtags or things like Instagram’s Discovery tab, but usually, that’s not enough when so many others are doing the same thing.

 Leveraging other people’s audiences

-In some cases, you can pay for a more established artist to be a feature on your song.
+In some cases, you can pay for a more established artist to be a collaborator or feature on a song.
+This way you’ll get exposure from their fans when your song appears on their Spotify artist profile.

 Traditional Channels (TV and Radio)

 Butterscotch was asked to do a few of these type of shows again in the past year or so.
-I watched one of to see if the exposure in the competition helped increase their social media followers.
-Nothing noticeable.
+I watched the numbers of many of the contestants to see if the exposure in the competition helped increase their social media followers.
+Nothing noticeable, but of course, it depends on the show.

 Local Community and Organizations